Crypto-KK/Pancakeswap-bot/README.md

 # Pancakeswap-bot
-Dex/Pancakeswap bot using Python language
+Dex/Pancakeswap bot

+Source code is Python based, using PYQT5 as GUI, support multi wallets, intergated with Honeypot checker, approve, buy and sell function

 Contact Telegram: @CryptoJoinSmith for price (only for source code now).